 Quick Docker notes in preparation for beginning to make use of this technology.

-tools and libraries—anything and everything you install on a server.
-This guarantees that the
+libraries—anything and everything you install on a server.
+This

-on writing code that must take into account the greater environment (operating system, tools and frameworks
+code that must take into account the greater environment (operating system,

 Elasticsearch, Logstash, Kibana (ELK) Docker image documentation comes to mind as an excellent